Hyderabad – City of Pearls

 STD Code : (91) – 40

 Hyderabad, the capital of Andhra Pradesh is a city steeped in ancient Mughal tradition while at the same time fast emerging as the information technology hub of India.
-The city is no less than a museum, boasting of a rich collection of Qutab Shahi architectural marvels including the Jama Masjid, Mecca Mosque and the pride of Hyderabad, the imposing Charminar.
-Hyderabad makes a complete vacationing experience offering a host of tourist magnets such as ancient monuments, sprawling lakes and lush gardens, a rich culture, delicious cuisine and a memorable shopping experience.
+The city is no less than a museum, boasting of a rich collection of Qutab Shahi architectural marvels including the Jama Masjid, Mecca Mosque, and the pride of Hyderabad, the imposing Charminar.
+Hyderabad makes a complete vacationing experience offering a host of tourist magnets such as ancient monuments, sprawling lakes, and lush gardens, a rich culture, delicious cuisine, and memorable shopping experience.
 Read more about Hyderabad Pearls

 The chequered history of Hyderabad commenced when its foundation stone was laid by Mohammed Quli Qutab Shah in 1591.
 It was initially named Bhagyanagar after Queen Bhagmati but was later renamed as Hyderabad.
 The city passed into the hands of Mughal Emperor Aurangzeb in 1687 and was later captured by the Asaf Jahi dynasty that ruled the city until 1948 when it was finally merged into the Indian union.

 Just a stone’s throw away from Hyderabad, Golconda Fort is a magnificent fortress built by the Kakatiya rulers during the 13th century.
-Built on a 120 mts high granite hill, the fort was originally built as a mud construction but was later extended to include granite structures that is almost 5 km in circumference.
+Built on a 120-meter high granite hill, the fort was originally built as a mud construction but was later extended to include granite structures that are almost 5 km in circumference.

 Taramati Baradari is located at Ibrahimbagh, on the Osman Sagar (Gandipet) Road, close to Golconda.
 The complex is spread over a sprawling 7-acre area amidst lush green environs with the backdrop of the famed Golconda Fort.
 The heritage monument built by the Seventh Sultan of Golconda is accessed from the complex.